HappyShadowCoder/FlaskPDFMerger/README.md

 ### ✨ Features

 - **Merge Multiple PDFs:** Combine several PDF files into one with a single click.
+- **HTML to PDF Conversion**: Convert any HTML file, including complex Jupyter Notebook exports, into a high-quality PDF.
 - **Web Interface:** Upload PDFs directly through your browser without installing additional software.
 - **Fast & Lightweight:** Built to be quick and efficient, even with multiple PDFs.
 - **Download Merged PDF:** Receive the merged PDF instantly after processing.